ging/fiware-cosmos-orion-spark-connector/README.md

 data-processing software.
 You can apply predictive analysis or user behaviour analytics to extract meaningful conclusions as to the state of your smart solution and bring value to your solution.

-## Orion Flink Connector
+## Orion Spark Connector

-This is a Flink connector for the FIWARE Orion Context Broker.
+This is a Spark connector for the FIWARE Orion Context Broker.
 It has two parts:

--   **`OrionSource`**: Source for receiving NGSI v2 events in the shape of HTTP messages from subscriptions.
+-   **`OrionSink`**: Source for receiving NGSI v2 events in the shape of HTTP messages from subscriptions.
 -   **`OrionSink`**: Sink for writing back to the Context Broker.

 ### Installation